codebytes/codebytes.github.io/_posts/2022-12-23-customizing-the-jekyll-theme.md

     C-->D;
 ```

 I've done a few other minor customizations so far.
-Like adding some custom css and some javascript for app insights.
-Both of those involved a similar process of adding head/custom.html and assets/css/custom.css.
+Like adding some custom CSS and some JavaScript for app insights.
+Both of those involved a similar process of adding `head/custom.html` and `assets/css/custom.css`.

 I used a few different sources to get things to work for me.
 Please check those out as well to see if they can help you: